KAIST-vilab/SpherePHD_public/README.md

 SpherePHD_public
 ===============
 This is SpherPHD MNIST classification example code.
-It includes 10% of all train/test dataset and pre-trained model.
+Train(6k)/test(1k) which 10% of all dataset can be found in [here](https://drive.google.com/drive/folders/1rvvedIZ8H0Qw4iYqmGyeR_X4QKCMppmJ?usp=sharing)